YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Use the same lighting, same camera distance, same hair length, and same dry or wet condition when you take photos.
 Do not compare a bright bathroom close-up with a dark hotel mirror photo.
 Harsh light and wet hair can make even a good result look weak.

 If the area still looks thin at four months, do not immediately decide the result has failed.
-The article on low density four months after hair transplant explains why that stage can be too early for final judgment.
+For low density four months after hair transplant, that stage can be too early for final judgment.
 It is a checkpoint, not a verdict.

 Can washing or scab removal start shedding later?